Frequently Asked Questions

 Does my child have to go to a specific nursery before joining your school?

 No!
 We have welcomed pupils from all backgrounds to our school, including pupils with no nursery background and those who have attended local nurseries.
-We do have CherryIsland nursery on our shared campus but work with all nursery provisions to ensure a smooth transition for our future pupils.
+We work with all nursery provisions to ensure a smooth transition for our future pupils.
 Our Early Years team will visit your child’s nursery, share records and visit the children to ensure they are happy and secure when starting school.

 What time does the school day start and end?